garethjmsaunders/digital-code-style-guide/html.md

 Unless you are using a JavaScript templating engine such as [Handlebars]](http://handlebarsjs.com/), do not 'hide' markup in JavaScript files.
 It makes content harder to find, harder to edit and diminishes performance.

-If you must, in the document into which you are injecting code prefix the section ID with `js-`, e.g.
+If you must, in the document into which you are injecting code prefix the section ID with `js-` so that it is clear that the content is generated via JavaScript, e.g.

 ```
 <div id="js-generated-message"></div>